 6.1.
 Theoretical implications

 This paper raises several important theoretical implications.
 Although a large body of work has examined trust in IS research, fewer studies have examined trust in the context of AI, and more specifically, algorithmic grading.
 Studies that have examined trust have largely focused on the individual level.
 This study advances our understanding of trust in relation to AI.
 Although trust does emulate at the individual level, other levels can also influence, both directly and indirectly, trust/mistrust development.
-Trust is best considered a multi-level dynamic phenomenon.
+Our position is that trust in AI is best considered a multi-level dynamic phenomenon.
 We advance the AI-human dynamism perspective by examining the lively interplay between human and technical elements, and how, looking at the intertwinement of multiple levels including top-down and bottom-up forces, can influence trust/mistrust in algorithmic grading across time and space.

 The study offers support for an embedded agency perspective on the study of trust and AI by moving beyond traditional notions of conformity and stability and putting agency at the center of attention.
 Rather than focusing exclusively on how organizational structure can influence or constrain lower-level activity, based on an interpretation of findings, our study illustrates how agents can come to intentionally change social structures.
 Agents have the ability to act, they have power, as well as the capacity to bring about change.
 Furthermore, the situation in which the AI is developed and used may itself have an influence on the degree of trust/mistrust.
 Therefore, these influences should be part of a co-creative effort rather than at separate stages, as was the case with the IB example.